 I hope there is a resounding NO as your answer.
 Popping cysts and nodules - hard, inflamed, painful bumps lodged deep in the skin - can increase the amount of time they take to heal and could cause acne scarring.

-Covering acne incorrectly is one of the most common mistakes and one that could even make your acne worse.
+Covering acne with thick makeup is one of the most common mistakes and one that could make your acne worse.
+Makeup itself does not cause acne, but the wrong products, poor hygiene, or improper removal can make it worse.

 Under-eye concealers tend to be used to disguise acne blemishes however we recommend Oil-free, noncomedogenic brands which are less likely to cause pore blockages and breakouts.
 Hypo-allergenic and fragrance-free makeup brands are also a good idea.